geocomPP/sdvwR/chapter.md

 elements at its core.
 The “gg” in its slightly odd name stands for “Grammar of Graphics”, which is a set of rules developed by Leland Wilkinson (2005) in a book of the same name.
-Grammar in the context of graphics works in much the same way as it does in language- it provides a structure.
+Grammar in the context of graphics works in much the same way as it does in language - it provides a structure.
 The structure is informed by both human perception and also mathematics to ensure that the resulting visualisations are both technically sound and comprehensible.
-Through creating ggplot2, Hadley Wickham, implemented these rules as well as developing ways in which plots can be built up in layers (see Wickham, 2010).
+By creating ggplot2, Hadley Wickham, implemented these rules as well as developing ways in which plots can be built up in layers (see Wickham, 2010).
 This layering component is especially useful in the context of spatial data since it is conceptually the same as map layers in Geographical Information Systems (GIS).

-!!!!Maps with ggplot2 !!!!Adding base maps with ggmap

 First load the libraries required for this section: